pieterjandesmedt/vite-et-reves/content/captains-log/2020-04-08-going-south.md

 {{< image src="IMG_9944.jpg" alt="Mira taking a nap" ratio="3x2" >}}

 We passed many uninhabited islands along the way.
-They would be excellent for self-isolation in this troubled times.
+They would be excellent for self-isolation in these troubled times.
 And they all have cool piraty names.

 {{< two-images src1="IMG_9924.jpg" alt1="Sandy Island" ratio1="16x9" src2="IMG_9928.jpg" alt2="Anthony Rock" ratio2="16x9" >}}